 7 Reasons Older Children Should Still Read Picture Books

 “Those books are for babies.”
 That’s the reaction teacher’s often get when they introduce picture books in the classroom to older primary and high school students.
-There’s a widespread belief that once children start reading at a certain level, they should leave picture books behind forever.
+There’s a widespread belief that once children start reading at a certain level, they should leave picture books behind forever, but here we will show you the reasons older children should still read picture books, and we also believe that high school tutors can support this idea.

 Children absorb this belief from well-meaning parents who think that to succeed academically students need to graduate to chapter books as soon as possible.
 Unfortunately, this view is doing children a disservice as picture books have much to offer students of all ages.

-Educators have long recognised that picture books are an excellent resource which is why they still use them right through primacy school and high school.
+Educators have long recognized that picture books are an excellent resource which is why they still use them right through primary school and high school.

 Here are 7 reasons older children should continue reading picture books: